 First, let’s find out how AR/VR technologies impact the eLearning industry.

 VR completely immerses the user in a replicated or imagined world.
 Users typically wear an opaque headset or visor taking up their whole field of view; they interact with the virtual world via controllers, gloves, distance sensors, or other accessories.
 The headgear eliminates any external distractions and helps concentrate on the virtual learning activity.
 A user’s smartphone can be an alternative to an expensive headset.
 In this case, the software is developed for and can be downloaded from Android or iOS app marketplaces.
 For more advanced headsets, the apps are typically released on the headset makers’ app stores.

 AR adds digital elements or imagery to a live view that users can see through the clear lenses of their smartphones or smart-glasses.
 Recognition-based or image recognition AR uses ‘markers’ in the real-world surroundings that the camera recognizes to overlay with digital objects.
 Marker-less technology scans surfaces relative to which objects are positioned.
 Applications with AR geo-positioning use a combination of marker-less technology and geospatial data.
 The overwhelming majority of AR apps are available on Google Play or App Store.

 Despite these differences, the AR/VR technology’s role in education is the same: to support immersive learning.
 This method places learners in an interactive environment and provides an all-around realistic experience of a concept or skill.
-Some of its benefits include:
+Some of benefits for using AR/VR in elearning include: